What is Individual Advocacy?

 Individual Advocacy supports people with any type of disability.
 They help by:

 - Advocating on their behalf

 This can be:

-- Providing information and advice so that the person with a disability can advocate for themselves.
+- Providing information and advice so that the person with disability can advocate for themselves.

 Our advocates will listen to you to about your problem and what you would like to do about it.
 They will give you information and suggestions to help you solve the problem yourself.
 If you cannot solve the problem yourself, our staff can advocate on your behalf.

-We will always do our best to solve your issue as soon as possible.
+We can provide advocacy support, but not legal advice.
 If SAS is unable to assist you, we will refer you to another organisation that can help.